aunkrig/yaml-patch/README.md

           ? blue

-    yamlpatch --add                '.path.to.set.brown'    # Add member "brown" if it does not yet exist yamlpatch --set --non-existing '.path.to.set.brown'    # Add new member "brown" yamlpatch --set --prepend      '.path.to.set.brown'    # Add member at the beginning (instead of to the end) yamlpatch --add                '.path.to.set.({a: b})' # Add a complex member
+    yamlpatch --add                '.path.to.set.brown'    # Add member "brown" if it does not yet exist yamlpatch --add --non-existing '.path.to.set.brown'    # Add new member "brown" yamlpatch --add --prepend      '.path.to.set.brown'    # Add member at the beginning (instead of to the end) yamlpatch --add                '.path.to.set.({a: b})' # Add a complex member

     yamlpatch --remove            .path.to.set.red  # Remove member "red" (if the key exists)